European Health Insurance Card (EHIC)

 You can apply for an EHIC online, by phone or by post.
 Find out more at this link:

 You can apply on behalf of your partner and any of your children under 16.
 Every family member requires an EHIC.

 For each person you are applying for, you will have to provide their:

 - National Insurance or Health and Care number (NHS number in England and Wales, CHI in Scotland)

 The EHIC enables you to access reduced-cost, sometimes free, state-provided healthcare that becomes necessary during your trip because of either illness or an accident.
-It also covers you for pre-existing conditions.
+It also covers you for chronic or pre-existing conditions.